erxes/erxes/docs/docs/developer/developer.md

 sidebar_label: Developer
 ---

 This document describes how to set up your development environment to develop and test Erxes.
-It also explains the basic mechanics of using `git`, `node`, and `yarn`.
+It also explains the basic mechanics of using `git`, `node` and `yarn`.

 - [Prerequisite Software](#prerequisite-software)
 - [Installing prerequisite software](#installing-prerequisite-software)
 - [Getting the Sources and running locally](#getting-the-sources-and-running-locally)
 - [Checkout running website](#checkout-running-website)

-See the [contribution guidelines](contributing) if you'd like to contribute to erxes.
+See the [contribution guidelines](contributing) if you'd like to contribute to Erxes.

-## Prerequisite Software
+## Prerequisite Software.

-Before you can develop and test erxes, you must install and configure the following products on your development machine:
+Before you can develop and test erxes, you must install and configure the following products on your development machine:-

 - [Git](http://git-scm.com/) and/or the **GitHub app** (for [Mac](http://mac.github.com) or [Windows](http://windows.github.com)); [GitHub's Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
 - [Node.js](http://nodejs.org), v10.x LTS which is used to run a development web server, run tests, and generate distributable files.